Code of Practice

 - You contribute to the provision of continuing professional education for notaries by presenting lectures, seminars, or workshops, and writing articles covering relevant topics.

-- You acquire CPE credit point in a manner that does not materially enhance or extent your knowledge and competences as a notary.
+- You acquire CPE credit points in a manner that does not materially enhance or extent your knowledge and competences as a notary.

 - You are inattentive during educational activities and fail to derive the desired benefit to your knowledge and competences.